DavidTesema/Protfolio/README.md

 * npm or yarn
 Once you have these prerequisites installed, you can follow the steps below to set up the app locally:

-Clone the repository to your local machine using git clone https://github.com/odedmasala/my_portfolio.git.
-Navigate to the root directory of the project and install the dependencies using npm install or yarn install.
+1.Clone the repository to your local machine using git clone git@github.com:DavidTesema/protfolio.git 2.Navigate to the root directory of the project and install the dependencies using npm install or yarn install.
-Start the development server using npm run dev or yarn dev.
+3.Start the development server using npm run dev or yarn dev.
-The app should now be running on http://localhost:3000.
+4.The app should now be running on http://localhost:3000.
-Building for Production
+## Building for Production
 To build the app for production, run the following command:

 npm run build or yarn build